gingermusketeer/commun.js/README.md

 ## trying it out

+    git clone git@github.com:gingermusketeer/commun.js.git
+    cd commun.js
     npm install
     node serve
     visit localhost:8080

-checkout the source code in the example directory
+Have a look at the source code in the example directory.

 ## Contributing